0x00wolf/red-team-cookbook/Samples/PUPs/README.md

 # Standalone Potentially Unwanted Programs (PUPs)

 Within the RTCB, you will learn how to create a series of standalone PUPs, using Python and some external libraries.
-You will also learn how to refactor them into the **WorkerRAT** exploit kit, which is a collection of PUPs that can be remotely controlled by a command-and-control (C2) server.
 PUPs are programs that perform unwanted or malicious actions on the target system or network, such as logging keystrokes, stealing credentials, dropping malware, or exfiltrating data.
 PUPs are often disguised as legitimate or useful software, or bundled with other programs, to trick the user into installing or running them.
 PUPs can also be delivered through phishing emails, drive-by downloads, or exploit kits, which take advantage of vulnerabilities in the target system or application.
+The RTCB will provide you with ample knowledge to programmatically execute all of the aforementioned techniques.
+You will also learn how to refactor modules into the **WorkerRAT**, allowing to add an arbitrary number of new features without added complexity.

 As you progress through the RTCB you will incorporate your own selection of PUPs into your iteration of WorkerRAT, and the corresponding components for the Mothership Command Server.